Your Action Plan: Affording Healthcare Coverage

 Your Action Steps

-If you recently lost coverage, check whether you are within a special enrollment period.
-Losing employer coverage or other qualifying life events trigger a 60-day special enrollment period during which you can sign up for an ACA Marketplace plan outside of open enrollment.
-Visit Healthcare.gov to see your options and estimated costs after subsidies.
+Losing employer coverage or other qualifying life events trigger a 60-day special enrollment period for ACA Marketplace plans outside of open enrollment.
+Visit Healthcare.gov to see options and estimated costs after subsidies.

-Compare COBRA with Marketplace plans.
-If you lost employer coverage, COBRA allows you to continue your employer plan for up to 18 months, but you pay the full premium (typically 102% of the total cost, including the portion your employer previously covered).
-ACA Marketplace plans with premium subsidies are often significantly cheaper.
-Compare both options before deciding.
+COBRA lets you continue your employer plan for up to 18 months, but you pay the full premium (typically 102% of total cost).
+ACA Marketplace plans with subsidies are often significantly cheaper.
+Compare both before deciding.

 Official ACA Marketplace where you can compare plans, check subsidy eligibility, and enroll in health coverage.